eswd04/freeform_update/README.md

 > The version that supports Android 8 has not been uploaded yet.

-ver13 will support Android10 stabley.（not uploaded yet.）
+ver13 support Android 10 stably！

 # 说明（Note）